GabrielRogd/VatPy/README.md

 - `metar.py`: A script to fetch raw METAR data from VATSIM's METAR source (metar.vatsim.net/{ICAO}) and has the ability to decode it in a more understandable manner (it still needs some work).

+- `bookings.py`: A script which updates the user with the ATC bookings within the network, based on the region and the type of booking (whether if it's for an event or a regular booking).

 ## Installation

 Please ensure to have Python installed (tested on 3.12).
 Besides, the following Python libraries are required: